SK53/indicia-docs/developing/subversion.rst

 affecting the master copy until you are satisfied that the experiment has succeeded.
 If it fails, just delete the branch!

-Without a source control such as Subversion, working as a collaborative team would be a quagmire of accidental overwrites of each other's changes, untraceable mistakes and other such nightmares.
+Without a source control system such as Subversion, working as a collaborative team would be a quagmire of accidental overwrites of each other's changes, untraceable mistakes and other such nightmares.